ruzihao/smart-personal-website/content/authors/admin/_index.md

 * May 2023 - Appointed Scientific Co-director of <a href="https://escp.eu/programmes/specialised-masters-MScs/MSc-in-Big-Data-and-Business-Analytics">MSc in Big Data and Business Analytics</a>, starting from Sept.
 2023
 * Feb.
 2023 - Honored to serve as Co-chair of AI cluster at <a href="https://meetings.informs.org/wordpress/phoenix2023/">2023 INFORMS Annual Meeting</a>
 * Dec.
 2022 to Mar.
 2023 - Visiting at <a href="https://hkust-gz.edu.cn/academics/four-hubs/information-hub/artificial-intelligence">Artificial Intelligence (AI) Thrust of HKUST (Guangzhou)</a>
-* Dec.
-2022 - Honored to receive the Best Paper Runner-Up award at <a href="https://witsconf.org/wits2022-call-for-papers/">Workshop on Information Technology and Systems (WITS)</a>
-* Dec.
-2022 - Four projects granted by ESCP European Research Funding (EERF)
-* Nov.
-2022 - Interview on <a href="https://thechoice.escp.eu/tomorrow-choices/my-boss-wants-me-to-launch-us-into-the-metaverse-what-do-i-do/">Strategies for Metaverse Launch</a> by <a href="https://thechoice.escp.eu/">The Choice by ESCP</a>
-* Oct.
-2022 - Four papers accepted by <a href="https://witsconf.org/wits2022-call-for-papers/">Workshop on Information Technology and Systems (WITS)</a>
-* Sept.
-2022 - Two papers accepted by <a href="https://icis2022.aisconferences.org/">International Conference on Information Systems (ICIS)</a>
-* Sept.
-2022 - One paper accepted by <a href="https://hicss.hawaii.edu/">Hawaii International Conference on System Science (HICSS)</a>
-* Sept.
-2022 - One article <a href="https://www.lesechos.fr/idees-debats/leadership-management/intelligence-artificielle-qui-sortira-vainqueur-de-la-bataille-geopolitique-1780576#:~:text=Chronique-,Intelligence%20artificielle%20%3A%20qui%20sortira%20vainqueur%20de%20la%20bataille%20g%C3%A9opolitique%20%3F,mondiales%20se%20disputent%20le%20leadership.">"Intelligence artificielle : qui sortira vainqueur de la bataille géopolitique?"</a> published by Les Echos
-* Aug.
-2022 - Three papers accepted by <a href="https://blogs.ubc.ca/datascience2022/">INFORMS Workshop on Data Science (INFORMS WDS)</a>
-* Aug.
-2022 - One paper accepted by <a href="https://sites.google.com/view/cist2022/">Conference on Information Systems and Technology (CIST)</a>
-* Feb.
-2022 - Honored to serve as Co-chair of AI cluster at <a href="https://meetings.informs.org/wordpress/indianapolis2022/">2022 INFORMS Annual Meeting</a>
 * <details>
   <summary>More...</summary>
   <ul>
+    <li> Dec.
+2022 - Honored to receive the Best Paper Runner-Up award at <a href="https://witsconf.org/wits2022-call-for-papers/">Workshop on Information Technology and Systems (WITS)</a></li>
+    <li> Dec.
+2022 - Four projects granted by ESCP European Research Funding (EERF)</li>
+    <li> Nov.
+2022 - Interview on <a href="https://thechoice.escp.eu/tomorrow-choices/my-boss-wants-me-to-launch-us-into-the-metaverse-what-do-i-do/">Strategies for Metaverse Launch</a> by <a href="https://thechoice.escp.eu/">The Choice by ESCP</a></li>
+    <li> Oct.
+2022 - Four papers accepted by <a href="https://witsconf.org/wits2022-call-for-papers/">Workshop on Information Technology and Systems (WITS)</a></li>
+    <li> Sept.
+2022 - Two papers accepted by <a href="https://icis2022.aisconferences.org/">International Conference on Information Systems (ICIS)</a></li>
+    <li> Sept.
+2022 - One paper accepted by <a href="https://hicss.hawaii.edu/">Hawaii International Conference on System Science (HICSS)</a></li>
+    <li> Sept.
+2022 - One article <a href="https://www.lesechos.fr/idees-debats/leadership-management/intelligence-artificielle-qui-sortira-vainqueur-de-la-bataille-geopolitique-1780576#:~:text=Chronique-,Intelligence%20artificielle%20%3A%20qui%20sortira%20vainqueur%20de%20la%20bataille%20g%C3%A9opolitique%20%3F,mondiales%20se%20disputent%20le%20leadership.">"Intelligence artificielle : qui sortira vainqueur de la bataille géopolitique?"</a> published by Les Echos</li>
+    <li> Aug.
+2022 - Three papers accepted by <a href="https://blogs.ubc.ca/datascience2022/">INFORMS Workshop on Data Science (INFORMS WDS)</a></li>
+    <li> Aug.
+2022 - One paper accepted by <a href="https://sites.google.com/view/cist2022/">Conference on Information Systems and Technology (CIST)</a></li>
+    <li> Feb.
+2022 - Honored to serve as Co-chair of AI cluster at <a href="https://meetings.informs.org/wordpress/indianapolis2022/">2022 INFORMS Annual Meeting</a></li>
     <li>Dec.
 2021 - Two projects granted by ESCP European Research Funding (EERF)</li>
     <li>Oct.
 2021 - One paper accepted by <a href="https://witsconf.org/wits2021-call-for-papers/">Workshop on Information Technology and Systems (WITS)</a></li>
     <li>Aug.
 2021 - One paper accepted by <a href="https://kdd.org/kdd2021/">ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD)</a></li>